p0pr0ck5/lua-resty-influx/README.md

 *Default*: http

 Sets the protocol by which `resty.influx` will connect to the remote server.
+Currently `http` and `udp` protocols are supported.

 Note that UDP can present a significant performance improvement, particularly when sending many small sets of data points, at the cost of error handling.

 ####precision